Braiding biotechnology, Indigenous science, and Traditional Ecological Knowledge to conserve biodiversity.

 "I'm thrilled to be part of Wise Ancestors' mission to empower future generations to safeguard biodiversity by preserving genomes and species that are alive today."

-Join our future platform
+Join our platform

 to collaborate on our Conservation Challenges